Brazil election jitters may hit investments in 2014: source

 Investments in Brazil jumped 6.3 percent last year, but as percentage of GDP it remains stuck at only 18 percent, which is less than half of China’s investment rate.

-The central bank cited a sharp drop in investment as one of the reasons it revised down its economic growth forecast to 2.0 percent in 2014 from 2.3 percent.
-The economy has expanded on average about 2.0 percent per year since 2011, a far cry from the 4.0-percent growth rates of the past decade.
+The central bank cited a sharp drop in investment as one of the reasons it revised down its economic growth forecast to 2 percent in 2014 from 2.3 percent.
+The economy has expanded on average about 2 percent per year since 2011, a far cry from the 4-percent growth rates of the past decade.

 The political climate in Brazil is considered the biggest deterrent for investment after high taxes and red tape in a survey of foreign and local investors released in January by international accounting firm KPMG.